 And what Is Sapphire FUE?

 In recent years, there is also a lot of buzz about what’s become known as sapphire FUE.
-Sapphire FUE is the name some clinics use to describe the use of sapphire blades for the creation of the recipient sites during an FUE procedure.
-Sapphire FUE is not a hair transplant method, but rather a placing technique.
+Sapphire FUE is the name some clinics use to describe the use of sapphire blades for creating the recipient sites during an FUE procedure.
+Sapphire FUE is not a hair transplant method but rather a placing technique.